actck/nodebb-plugin-cdn/README.md

 # NodeBB Plugin Aliyun OSS

-A plugin that uploads images to aliyun oss.
+A plugin that change the upload file url to your cdn url.

 ## Installation

-    npm install nodebb-plugin-aliyun-oss
+    npm install nodebb-plugin-cdn

-After installation put your accessKeyId and sceretAccessKey in the control panel.
+After installation put your CDN URL and enable it in the control panel.